Introduction To Mathematics

 Big Ideas

 1. Mathematical relationships can be generalized and represented in multiple connected forms.
-This includes linear, quadratic, rational, trigonometric, and calculus-based relationships.
+This includes Algebraic, quadratic, rational, trigonometric, and calculus.
 Algebra, graphs, tables, and symbolic rules all provide models to describe patterns and change.

 2. Operations with numbers extend to more abstract structures.
-The principles governing whole numbers apply to rational numbers, powers, radicals, polynomials, and beyond.
-Fluency with operations grows from concrete arithmetic to symbolic manipulation.
+Things that apply to whole numbers also apply to rational numbers, powers, radicals, polynomials, and beyond.
+Fluency with operations grows from arithmetic to symbolic and algebraic manipulation.

-3. Proportional reasoning is foundational across mathematics.
-It underlies ratios, rates, fractions, similarity, trigonometry, and many modelling contexts, enabling indirect measurement and comparison.
+3. Proportional reasoning is effective across different sections of mathematics.
+It involves ratios, rates, fractions, similarity, and trigonometry, enabling indirect measurement and comparison between number.

 4. Geometry and measurement describe spatial relationships.
-Properties such as similarity, surface area, volume, and trigonometric ratios allow us to measure, compare, and reason about shapes in two and three dimensions.
+Properties such as similarity, surface area, volume, and trigonometric ratios allow us to measure, compare, and reason about shapes in multiple dimensions.

 5. Data analysis helps us interpret and make decisions from information.
-Understanding averages, variability, and representation helps us evaluate reliability and draw meaningful comparisons.
+Understanding averages, variability, and their representations helps us evaluate reliability and draw meaningful comparisons.